+We outsource all of our transportation and logistics services, as well as installation and after-sale services, for our products to third-party service providers.
 We rely on these outsourcing partners to bring our products to our customers and in some cases, install them for our customers, and provide after-sale services.
 While these arrangements allow us to focus on our main business, they also reduce our direct control over the logistics and aftersales services provided to our customers.
 Any failure of our logistics partners to perform may have a material negative impact on the timely delivery of our products and customer satisfaction.
 In addition, logistics in our primary locations or transit to final destinations may be disrupted for a variety of reasons including, natural and man-made disasters, information technology system failures, commercial disputes, military actions or economic, business, labor, environmental, public health, or political issues.
 We may also be unable to pass any increase in logistics costs to our customers.
 Errors that occur in product installation or product maintenance processes can compromise our products and services, adversely affect customer experience, and harm our business.